CrowdStrike/csproto/README.md

 a `protoc` plug-in for generating optimized marshaling and unmarshaling code for those messages.

 Like many other companies, CrowdStrike extensively uses Protocol Buffers as an efficient wire format for communicating between disparate processes and services.
-Protocol Bufffers' [compatibility guarantees](https://developers.google.com/protocol-buffers/docs/overview#updating) and smaller, more efficient binary encoding made it a natural fit for the problems we needed to solve.
+Protocol Buffers' [compatibility guarantees](https://developers.google.com/protocol-buffers/docs/overview#updating) and smaller, more efficient binary encoding made it a natural fit for the problems we needed to solve.

 As our data volume continued to grow, CrowdStrike started to run into performance limitations in